MantisShrimp2/Machine-Learning-for-Astro/Mini Project/readme.txt

-Old version of project, non-finalized
+Uploaded finalized version from June 2024